 Two (2) Letters of Reference.
 The two (2) referees listed in the Application Form who are able to provide insight into the applicant's character and ability to pursue a career in research must email their letters of reference directly to Heart & Stroke [research@heartandstroke.ca].
-Please label the file and email subject as follows: Application Attachment_LAST NAME, First Name of Applicant_Referee Initials_Date of Submission.
+Please label the file and email subject as follows: Letter of Reference\LAST NAME, First Name of Applicant\Referee Initials\Date of Submission.
 Each letter of reference should be no more than two (2) pages.
 At least one letter must be from an academic familiar with the applicant's work/research.
 The other letter may be from a community member or an academic member.
-Due to conflict of interest, letters of support from the funders' employees are not permitted.
+Due to conflict of interest, letters of support from employees of Heart & Stroke, Brain Canada, and CIHR-ICRH are not permitted.